EWHA-CHAIN/web-ver1/README.md

-# EWHA-CHAIN.github.io-web
-developing a web site for EWHA-CAHIN
+# a Project creating a Web Page of EWHA-CHAIN

+### developer
+  - front-end :
+  - designer :